MarkTheCoderShark/testtest/COPY_GUIDE.md

 ### **Final CTA Section**
 **Enhanced Description**:
-> "Join hundreds of businesses that have already transformed their online presence and achieved remarkable growth with WebWagon.
+> "Join hundreds of businesses that have already transformed their online presence and achieved remarkable growth with Web Vello.
 Your competitors are already online—don't let them capture your market share."

 **Key Improvements**:
 - Added competitive urgency